TymekTM/Asystent/docs/developer/README.md

 # Developer Setup Guide

-This guide will help you set up a development environment for Asystent and understand the system architecture.
-Updated for version 1.1.0.
+This guide will help you set up a development environment for Gaja and understand the system architecture.
+Updated for version 1.2.0.

 ## Table of Contents